-- To improve access to public transport for the elderly and disabled. - Improve the "door to door" experience of travel. - Ensure the provision of taxi ranks at key locations around the Borough including the Train Stations, the Airport, Seafront, Town Centre and in proximity to new developments. - Develop an action plan to improve accessibility, partly through removing barriers both physical and those related to provision of information.

-It is not always possible to use public transport or to cycle for journeys, for example, commuters returning on the last train from London may have missed the last bus or feel uncomfortable riding home on a bicycle late at night, or late night revellers in the town centre returning home.
-In such circumstances, and to support the 24 hour economy, we will work in partnership with taxi operators to ensure there is adequate provision of taxi ranks at key locations throughout the Borough to support such trips and to ensure the door-todoor experience of travel is of the highest quality, whatever the time of day.
-Furthermore taxis have a role to play in supporting journeys to schools and to hospitals or health centre for certain individuals.

-The Council places great emphasis on the role of taxis to address the issues relating to social exclusion, with work undertaken by the licensing officers focussing on driver training, vehicle standards and other infrastructure to cater the needs of taxis users.

-In accordance with the Disability Discrimination Act, which affects drivers of both Hackney carriage vehicles and private hire vehicles, all drivers and proprietors of wheelchair accessible vehicles attend relevant disability and awareness courses.
-Free of charge Government NVQ training is also offered to all licensed Taxi and Private Hire drivers.
+- To improve access to public transport for the elderly and disabled. - Improve the "door to door" experience of travel. - Ensure the provision of taxi ranks at key locations around the Borough including the Train Stations, the Airport, Seafront, Town Centre and in proximity to new developments. - Develop an action plan to improve accessibility, partly through removing barriers both physical and those related to provision of information. - 8.23 It is not always possible to use public transport or to cycle for journeys, for example, commuters returning on the last train from London may have missed the last bus or feel uncomfortable riding home on a bicycle late at night, or late night revellers in the town centre returning home.
+In such circumstances, and to support the 24 hour economy, we will work in partnership with taxi operators to ensure there is adequate provision of taxi ranks at key locations throughout the Borough to support such trips and to ensure the door-to-door experience of travel is of the highest quality, whatever the time of day.
+Furthermore taxis have a role to play in supporting journeys to schools and to hospitals or health centre for certain individuals. - 8.24 The Council places great emphasis on the role of taxis to address the issues relating to social exclusion, with work undertaken by the licensing officers focussing on driver training, vehicle standards and other infrastructure to cater the needs of taxis users. - 8.25 In accordance with the Equality Act 2010 which has superseded The Disability Discrimination Act, which affects drivers of both Hackney carriage vehicles and private hire vehicles, all drivers and proprietors of wheelchair accessible vehicles attend relevant disability and awareness courses.
 This is designed to improve the accessibility of disabled persons to all licensed vehicles.
 The Councils' policy of issuing new licences to only wheelchair accessible taxis will continue.
-Due to current financial constraints and following a survey into the provision of taxis within the Borough the policy of issuing new taxi licences has been put on hold until April 2013.
+Due to current financial constraints and following a survey into the provision of taxis within the Borough the policy of issuing new taxi licences has been put on hold. - 8.26 The population of Europe is ageing, and already one in every ten European citizens is aged 60 or over.

-$\frac{\text{http://neighbourhood.statistics.gov.uk/dissemination/LeadTableView.do?a=3\&b=276844\&c=southend\&d=13}{\&e=6\&g=405474\&i=1001x1003x1004\&m=0\&r=1\&s=1267317214703\&enc=1\&dsFamilyld=1623}$

-37 Office of National Statistics

-The population of Europe is ageing, and already one in every ten European citizens is aged 60 or over.
 The United Nations estimates that 10% of all people have a disability.
-Over half the population of older people lives in urban areas, so it is becoming increasingly important for urban transport systems to be accessible.

-For these groups the key issue for access to services is not always the availability of a good level of public transport, but rather the ability to access the transport.
+Over half the population of older people lives in urban areas, so it is becoming increasingly important for urban transport systems to be accessible. - 8.27 For these groups the key issue for access to services is not always the availability of a good level of public transport, but rather the ability to access the transport.
 For example, can a wheelchair user get to the raised bus border for a low floor bus over level ground without being restricted by unnecessary obstacles or barriers?

-The Council is a member of the European Mediate38 project (Methodology for describing the accessibility of transport in europe) which aims to establish a common European methodology for measuring accessibility.
-This will contribute to the creation of inclusive transport systems providing better and easier access for all citizens.
-By being part of this important project we will be able provide better and easier access for all for the whole journey experience.

-http://www.mediate-project.eu/ Southend-on-Sea Local Transport Plan 3 chapter nine
+chapter nine

-9. Area and Corridor Strategies

-An AAP is an optional Development Plan Document (DPD) that forms part of the LDF.
-It is aimed at establishing a set of proposals and policies for the development of a specific area (such as a town centre or an area of new development) of a local authority.
+- 9.1 An Area Action Plan (AAP) is an optional Development Plan Document (DPD) that forms part of the Local Development Framework (LDF).
+It is aimed at establishing a set of proposals and policies for the development of a specific area, such as a town centre or an area of new development. - 9.2 Both the Southend Central Area Action Plan (SCAAP) and Joint Airport Area Action Plan (JAAP) are soon to be adopted.
+A detailed plan for the Shoeburyness area is also scheduled and should address the issue of how sustainable transport can support the growth and regeneration that is planned for this area.